Without adding some love, you risk turning prospects off before they have the chance to experience your products and services.

-I’m not saying this because it’s Valentine’s Day because true romance doesn’t need a special holiday to celebrate your relationship and care.
-Rather it’s something you do everyday.
+I’m not saying to do this just for Valentine’s Day because romance doesn’t need a special holiday to celebrate your relationship and care.

 Here are 14 content marketing tips to romance your audience.